ChunhThanhDe/ChunhThanhDe.github.io/README.md

-2. Run the peanut command line with one extra parameter, because my repository will be available at https://ChunhThanhDe.github.io/flutter_web/, that is different than the default that is /, that's why I needed to give this base-href extra parameter too
+2. Run the peanut command line with one extra parameter, because my repository will be available at https://ChunhThanhDe.github.io/flutter_web/, that is different than the default that is /, that's why do I need to give this base-href extra parameter too

 ```sh
 flutter pub global run peanut --extra-args "--base-href=/flutter_web/"